ezra-obiwale/this-js/doc/md/features/models.md

 ## Operations

-With `thisJS`, there is no need to create a model object in javascript - the DOM is good enough.
+With `ThisJS`, there is no need to create a model object in javascript - the DOM is good enough.

 ### Example Model